What Is Bluetooth Mesh?

 Model Bluetooth Mesh in MATLAB

-MathWorks Bluetooth® Toolbox enables the creation of a Bluetooth mesh network with the Create, Configure, and Visualize Bluetooth LE Mesh Network example.
+MathWorks Bluetooth® Toolbox enables the creation of a Bluetooth mesh network with the Create, Configure, and Visualize Bluetooth Mesh Network example.
 Each network node models several of the Bluetooth mesh protocol layers, pictured in blue in Figure 1.
-These layers define the following capabilities:
+In a physical Bluetooth mesh network, these layers define the following capabilities:

 - Network provisioning